A common source of conflict

 If a dog that has been classified as ‘dangerous’ attacks, rushes at or menaces another person or animal, then the owner of the dog may be guilty of an offence and subject to fines of up to 120 pu or six months imprisonment (s 29(2)).

 There are also rules about registering and owning restricted breed dogs.
 Restricted breed dogs are breeds of dogs that are considered dangerous and are defined in section 3(1) and include, among other breeds, the Pit Bull Terrier.
 There can be substantial penalties for non-compliance with the special rules regarding these breeds of dogs.
-It is now a criminal offence (with a maximum six months jail or 60 pu) for any person to breed a restricted breed dog (s 41EB).
+It is a criminal offence (with a maximum six months’ imprisonment or 60 pu) for any person to breed a restricted breed dog (s 41EB).

 Visually or hearing-impaired persons are entitled to be accompanied by a genuine guide dog at all times and in all places.
-Guide dogs must be registered, but this is free (s 7).
+Guide dogs must be registered, but this is free (s 7 DA Act).

 Dog infringement notices

-If your animals stray onto your neighbour’s land, it is likely that you A document that sets out what a person wants to happen to their money and other property after they die. be responsible for any damage that they cause.
+If your animals stray onto your neighbour’s land, it is likely that you will be responsible for any damage that they cause.
 It does not matter that you were not negligent or didn’t know what was happening.

-You have a (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team. where the act results from ‘an act of God’ (due to natural causes and which no human foresight could have guarded against, such as a wild storm blows your fences down) or the act of a stranger.
+You have a defence where the act results from ‘an act of God’ (due to natural causes and which no human foresight could have guarded against, such as a wild storm blows your fences down) or the act of a stranger.
 Damage includes damage to land, crops, people and livestock (including mis-breeding in the case of livestock).